-If you look at Lagrima digital pianos on Amazon, it’s hard to find the model numbers and distinguish which is which.
+If you look at Lagrima pianos on Amazon, it’s hard to find the model numbers and distinguish which is which.
 I’ve listed them all out on the table below.
-You’ll also see all the main features of all the models listed in the table below (click the little + to the left).
+You’ll also see all the main features of all the models and their price range listed in the table below (click the little + to the left).

 NOTE: Click the plus to the left to see more details on each model.

 |TopWE RECOMMEND: LAGRIMA LAG-8813/500||View on Amazon||88 GHS keys / 64 polyphony 960 Tones/ 200 Rhythms / 80 Demo songs / Recording / MIDI / BLUETOOTH NOT INCLUDED- Model numbers: LAG-8813 or LAG-500|